gavelino/scp_data/README.md

 # Measuring and Analyzing Code Authorship in 1+118 Open Source Projects (DATA)
-This repository contains the scripts used to extract and compute the data used in the under developmnet paper.
+This repository contains the scripts used to extract and compute the data used in the study.

 ###Folders
 -	scripts: script files and program used to extract and compute the authorship data.